ernestdolog/probability-theory/combinatorics/README.md

 # Combinatorics

-This thingy is about how many ways do we differentiate in equally possible choices of n choosable in x combinations.
+This thingy is about how many ways stuff can happen?
+How many possible variations we got?

 > For example how many ways can we seat 5 people in 5 places: